So, things have changed

 Not to overstate it, but within the space of three weeks, our entire reality has changed – personally and professionally.
 We are now social distancing, homeschooling our children, and hoarding toilet paper (you know who you are).
 But, as people leaders, we’re also trying to figure out how to enable entire workforces to work virtually, understand markets that have changed ridiculously fast, and deal with the financial repercussions of “doing the right thing.”
 It’s hard.
 And it’s a little bit scary.

 So many others, though, kept talking about the need to respond to these things in the future, expecting that they’d have time to adjust.
 However, thanks to COVID-19, the future is here.
-And it is evenly distributed1.
+And it's evenly distributed1

 So how do you move toward a position of taking advantage of emerging opportunities?
 The first step is to understand what an organization that can respond quickly to change looks like.

-For the last six months, we have been studying the idea of organizational responsiveness – or what makes organizations able to respond more quickly to their market and employees’ needs than others.
+For the last 6 months, we have been studying the idea of organizational responsiveness – or what makes organizations able to respond more quickly to their market and employees’ needs than others.

-This research wasn’t originally due to publish until May.
-However, as we’ve looked at the incredible efforts of organizations to respond to this new reality, we recognize that our model and some of our findings could create some coherence and provide some guidance for leaders trying to help employees right now.
+This research was originally due to publish in May 2020.
+However, as we've looked at the incredible efforts of organizations to respond to this new reality, we recognize that our model and some of our findings could create some coherence and provide some guidance for leaders trying to help employees right now.

 Six months of research, lots of literature reviewed, and several conversations with really smart people have provided a sound overview of what a responsive organization is, what characteristics they have, and how organizations should become more responsive.
-The following discussion is led by the following four questions.
-Click each to skip around.
+The following discussion is led by the following 4 questions.

 What is a responsive organization?